 Importance of Water Microbiology

-This is another area where microbiological studies play important roles to man and his environment.
-Study of micro-organisms and their communities in water environment is called Aquatic microbiology, while Water Microbiology relates to the study of micro-organisms in potable water.
+Water microbiology is another area where microbiological studies play important roles to man and his environment.
+Study of micro-organisms and their communities in water environment is called Aquatic microbiology, while Water microbiology relates to the study of micro-organisms in potable water.

 The scope of Aquatic Microbiology is wide and includes the habitats like planktons, benthos, microbial mats and biofilm which may be found in lakes, rivers, streams, seas, groundwater, rain, snow and hail.